opensearch-project/documentation-website/_reporting/report-dashboard-index.md

 You can use OpenSearch Dashboards to create PNG, PDF, and CSV reports.
 To create reports, you must have the correct permissions.
 For a summary of the predefined roles and the permissions they grant, see the [Security plugin]({{site.url}}{{site.baseurl}}/security/access-control/users-roles#predefined-roles).

-CSV reports have a non-configurable 10,000 row limit.
-They have no explicit size limit (for example, MB), but extremely large documents could cause report generation to fail with an out of memory error from the V8 JavaScript engine.
+CSV reports have a non-configurable 10,000-row limit in OpenSearch version 2.16 and earlier.
+As of version 2.17, this limit can be configured when setting up a report.
+While reports have no explicit size limit (for example, MB), extremely large documents could cause report generation to fail with an out-of-memory error from the V8 JavaScript engine.
 {: .tip }

 ## Generating reports